Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 How to generate a Seed Phrase.

-Below are five ways to generate a seed phrase, and an in-depth discussion on the importance of randomness in ensuring security.
+Here are five ways to generate a seed phrase, with an in-depth discussion on the importance of randomness in ensuring security.

-Even when you have your own crypto wallet, you have a few choices for how to generate your seed phrase.
+When you have your own crypto wallet, you have a few choices for how to generate your seed phrase:

 It is extremely important that your seed phrase be randomly generated, so that it cannot be guessed or reverse-engineered.

-Vault12 allows you to create an encrypted and distributed digital vault.
-Vault12 secures digital assets including cryptocurrency seed phrases, and can also generate your seed phrase for you.
+Vault12 can help you to easily create an encrypted and distributed digital vault.
+The Vault12 Guard app secures all sorts of digital assets including cryptocurrency seed phrases, and can also generate your seed phrase for you.
 You can be absolutely sure that your seed phrase is generated safely and automatically backed up in a secure manner.
-Please read our guide to learn more.
+To learn more about it, please read our guide.

-Generating a seed phrase by using a calculator is done offline, and this removes a wide range of potential attacks.
-You'll need a calculator that has a RANDOM function to generate entropy.
-This also introduces new risks, however - instead of using one device to generate your seed phrase, you'll need to use two devices: the calculator and an air-gapped computer.
+Generating a seed phrase by using a calculator is done offline, which requires a bit of extra effort but eliminates the risk of some classes of potential online attacks.
+This introduces a small number of new risks, however: instead of using one device to generate your seed phrase, you'll need to use two devices: the calculator and an air-gapped computer.
+To create a seed phrase this way, you'll need a calculator that has a RANDOM function (for generating entropy).
 Learn more about generating a seed phrase using an offline calculator here.

-The humble dice can be used for a non-digital and completely offline method of seed phrase generation.
-To do this, you'll need dice, a pen and paper, and the BIP39 word list - be prepared to do some math!
+A humble pair of dice can be used for a non-digital and completely offline method of seed phrase generation.
+To do this, you'll need dice, a pen and paper, and the BIP39 word list.
+This method is not for the faint-hearted - be prepared to do some math!
 You can use a single die if you want, but it is recommended to use multiple dice.
-You'll be creating entropy by generating a large random number by using the dice.
+You'll be creating entropy by generating a large set of random numbers by using the dice.
 Learn how to generate a seed phrase with dice here.

 With very few exceptions, most modern wallets will create your seed phrase for you when you create your wallet.
 This process is usually automatic, with limited options for setting the parameters of your seed phrase.
 For most users this one-time approach is sufficient, and it won't be thought of again.